Desktop VersionSite MapContact UsShare RSS

 A:

-An eligible incoming talent who has acquired a residential property in Hong Kong jointly with his/her non-HKPR close relative(s), no matter whether the close relative is an eligible incoming talent, is entitled to apply for refund of stamp duty provided that both (all) of the owners have fulfilled other conditions listed in the answer to Question 1 above (e.g. they do not own any other residential property in Hong Kong and they have become HKPRs).
-In the present case, Mr. X and Ms. Y will be entitled to apply for refund of stamp duty after they have become HKPRs, provided that they are still holding that jointly owned residential property at the time of application for refund.
+An eligible incoming talent who has acquired a residential property in Hong Kong jointly with his/her non-HKPR close relative(s), no matter whether the close relative is an eligible incoming talent, is entitled to apply for refund of stamp duty provided that both (all) of the owners have fulfilled other conditions listed in the answer to Question 1 above (e.g. they do not own any other residential property in Hong Kong at the time of acquisition of the property concerned and they have become HKPRs).

 back to top